LEIGH ROSE

 LEIGH’S BACKGROUND

 Leigh grew up in a multi-cultural/multi-lingual household.
-Leigh’s ancestry.com DNA testing from 1700 forward has 4 ancestral regions: 96% South Central Italy; Southeast Avellino & Southwest Foggia Provinces, Basilicata & South Campania Region, 3% Cyprian, 1% Estonia; Latvia, Belarus, and Lithuania, and 1% North Africa; Algeria, Libya, Mauritania, Morocco, Tunisia, Western Sahara and Niger.
+Her ancestry.com DNA testing is from 1700 forward with 96% South Central Italy; Southeast Avellino & Southwest Foggia Provinces, Basilicata & South Campania Region, 3% Cyprian, 1% Baltic States and North Africa.

 Leigh’s love of traveling and learning about culture is reflected in her writing with early interest beginning with genealogy as a young child.
 Leigh’s parents and grandparents were avid storytellers and retold their stories over their lifetime with Leigh.